Learn More and ApplyPsychological Science (MA)/(PhD)

 Master’s Thesis Examination

-For both the proposal and the completed project, an oral defense of the research must be passed and the written document must be approved.
+An oral defense of the completed research must be passed and the written document must be approved.

 PhD Course Requirements